Mike Harmon Racing: Car No. 74 history

 Currey went on to secure a team-best, top-ten finish, by crossing the line in seventh at Phoenix Raceway.
-However, 11 races later, he was reduced to a part-time capacity when he was replaced by Jesse Iwuji at Pocono.
+However, eleven races later, he was reduced to a part-time capacity when he was replaced by Jesse Iwuji at Pocono.
 The other drivers of the No. 74 in 2021, were Dawson Cram, Tim Viens, Carson Ware, C. J. McLaughlin, Gray Gaulding, Mike Harmon, and Ryan Ellis.
 The team finished 40th in owner points.

 On November 22, 2021, NASCAR suspended Ryan Bell, the crew chief of the MHR No. 74 car, for the first six races in 2022 for violating the vehicle testing rule when MHR brought the No. 74 car to a charity event at Rockingham Speedway (a track that was no longer on the Truck Series schedule and therefore unsanctioned by NASCAR) and the car was driven around the track.
 In addition, the team was given a deduction of 75 owner and driver points for the start of the 2022 season.
 The team would appeal the penalty and lose, although the US$50,000 fine to crew chief Ryan Bell was switched to car owner Mike Harmon.
 On January 27, 2022, MHR won its final appeal, rescinding Bell's suspension and the monetary fine while still receiving the points deduction.

 In 2022, Tim Viens debuted the car at Daytona, but failed to qualify.
 The No. 74 was not fielded again in 2022, as the team shifted their attention to the No. 47, possibly due to the 75 point hole the No. 74 team had to dig out of.

-In 2023, the No. 74 car returned to full-time competition with Ryan Vargas as the primary driver.